 Common Pool & Cask Storage

 TEPCO began emptying common pool fuel to the cask storage field and unit 4 spent fuel to the common pool in late 2013.
-The most recent report on the status of this can be found here.
+This work was completed in 2014.

 Common Pool Total Space: 6840 assemblies

 Cask Sizes: 52 and 37 assembly-sized casks used.
 TEPCO is using a 22 assembly-sized transportation cask to move fuel from the reactor building spent fuel pools to the common pool.

 *TEPCO has been removing fuel from the pool to a cask storage facility built up on the hill.

 A spent fuel assembly can have 7,500 trillion becquerels of radioactivity within it 3 years after being removed from the reactor.
 This is why spent fuel is always handled underwater or stored in casks